 Big Barbee Lake has no speed limit, allowing residents and visitors to enjoy a variety of water sports.
 The other six lakes in the chain have a 10 mph limit because of their smaller sizes.
 Indiana DNR provides a public boat ramp on the north side of Kuhn Lake.
 Boats under 16 feet can access Tippecanoe Lake through a tunnel and a set of manual locks.

 If you opt for some off-water fun, Kosciusko County offers a variety of outdoor activities including biking, hiking, geocaching, and golf.
 Accommodations at the Barbee Lakes range from camping, modern cabins, private vacation rentals, and area hotels.
 Lakefront campsites provide convenient access to fishing, swimming, and boating.

 So what are you waiting for?
 Set your compass for the Barbee Lakes, part of Indiana's Northern Lakes Natural Area.

-The statistics below pertain to Big Barbee Lake, the largest in the chain with 304 acres.
+*The statistics pertain to Big Barbee Lake, the largest in the chain with 304 acres.
 Statistics for the other lakes include: